An Efficient Frequency Diversity Scheme for Ultra-Reliable Communications in Two-Path Fading Channels: Two Frequencies

 \section{Two Frequencies}

-Since the drops in receive power due to destructive interference of the two rays cannot be avoided without knowledge of $d$ when a single frequency is used, we will now employ a second frequency to mitigate these minima.
-As described in Problem Statement~\ref{prob:opt-prob}, we aim to optimize the frequency spacing $\df$ for a second frequency $f_2=f_1+\df=\omega_2/(2\pi)=(\omega_1+\dw)/(2\pi)$ given a base frequency $f_1=\omega_1/(2\pi)$.
+Since the drops in receive power due to destructive interference of the two rays cannot be avoided without knowledge of~$d$ when a single frequency is used, we will now employ a second frequency to mitigate these minima.
+As described in \autoref{prob:opt-prob}, we aim to optimize the frequency spacing~$\df$ for a second frequency~$f_2=f_1+\df=\omega_2/(2\pi)=(\omega_1+\dw)/(2\pi)$ given a base frequency~$f_1=\omega_1/(2\pi)$.

-As discussed in Proposition~\ref{prop:worst-case-rho}, the destructive interference is worst for $\rho=1$.
+As discussed in \autoref{prop:worst-case-rho}, the destructive interference is worst for $\rho{\reflcoeff}=-1$.
 Therefore, we will only consider this case throughout this section.

+As an additional assumption for this work, we consider ideal \gls{mrc} of the signals on the two frequencies.
+While issues of combining signals with different symbols, pulses, and potentially modulation formats are relevant and important for the implementation of such systems, they are beyond of the scope of this work.
+This also includes synchronization issues, which could be addressed through the use of \gls{ofdm}.
+When \gls{ofdm} is employed, the receiver will perform a rapid synchronization, typically utilizing the Schmidl-Cox method~\cite{Schmidl1997}.
+With this, the start of the frame and the beginning of the symbol can be found, and carrier frequency offsets of many subchannel spacings can be corrected.
+This implies that we can coherently combine the symbols of different carriers by \gls{mrc}, because we know the start and stop of the \gls{ofdm} symbol and have the correct carrier frequency information.

-The received power at distance $d$ is given as the sum power $P_{r,1}(d, \omega_1)+P_{r,2}(d, \omega_2)$.
-For a fair comparison with the single frequency case, we assume that the total transmit power $P_t$ remains the same.
+With this assumption, the received power at distance~$d$ is given as the sum power~$P_{r,1}(d, \omega_1)+P_{r,2}(d, \omega_2)$.
+For a fair comparison with the single frequency case, we assume that the total transmit power~$P_t$ remains the same.
 Thus, for the first frequency, $\theta P_t$ with $\theta\in[0, 1]$, is used as the transmit power and $\bar{\theta} P_t$, $\bar{\theta}=1-\theta$, for the second.
-This leads to the expression of the total received power in \eqref{eq:rec-power-two-freq} {at the bottom of this page}.
+This leads to the expression of the total received power in~\eqref{eq:rec-power-two-freq} at the bottom of this page.

-Since we are particularly interested in improving the worst-case performance, we will consider a lower bound on $P_r$ in the following. \begin{lem}[Lower Bound on the Sum Power for Two Frequencies] For the described two-ray ground reflection system using two frequencies $\omega_1, \omega_2$ in parallel, the received (sum) power $P_r$, is lower bounded by \eqref{eq:rec-power-sum-lower-bound} {at the bottom of this page}.
+Since we are particularly interested in improving the worst-case performance, we will consider a lower bound on~$P_r$ in the following. \begin{lem}[Lower Bound on the Sum Power for Two Frequencies] For the described two-ray ground reflection system using two frequencies~$\omega_1, \omega_2$ in parallel, the received (sum) power~$P_r$, is lower bounded by \eqref{eq:rec-power-sum-lower-bound} at the bottom of this page. \end{lem} \begin{proof} The proof can be found in \autoref{app:proof-rec-power-lower-bound}. \end{proof}